 In creating the Xerox logo, the designers reflected the company’s modern way of thinking and its constant desire for development and innovation.
 The resulting sign symbolizes the technological approach to manufacturing copiers and other office equipment.
 It embodies the energy and strength that the manufacturer puts into developing new products.

 The main color of the logo is red.
 It shows a leader, a winner, and an innovator.
-The company is actively developing, reaching new heights, and is the “engine” of its industry, constantly developing new solutions.
+The company is actively developing, reaching new heights, and serving as the “engine” of its industry, continually developing new solutions.

-The font used in the logo is called Xerox Sans and was created by the company.
+The logo’s font is Xerox Sans, created by the company.